netanoir/da4a/_includes/actions/encampments/anti-nuclear-movement/anti-nuclear-movement.md

 > “The Clamshell is a coalition of groups that came together last year after all legal attempts to stop Seabrook had failed,” explained Anna Gyorgy [an organizer with the Clamshell Alliance].
 Image via Ed Heddman, Grace Heddman, Gale Jackson and Jennifer Kraar.
 Published by [War Resisters League](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~299740~90070739:Nuclear-America-), 1979.

-Gyorgy said that the coalition heard about an occupation of a nuclear site in West Germany, and activism in Denmark that forced the Danish government to cancel six nuclear plants there.
+**"**Gyorgy said that the coalition heard about an occupation of a nuclear site in West Germany, and activism in Denmark that forced the Danish government to cancel six nuclear plants there.

 ![TK TK](/assets/images/actions/encampments/anti-nuclear-movement/skulls.jpg)
 > Image via [Peg Averill, War Resisters League](https://postermuseum.com/products/no-nuclear-terror-power-or-weapons).